Skip to main content

 $parameters = $method->parameters();

-$rules = $method->validationRules(); // Extracts validation rules from the method body
+$rules = $method->validationRules(); // Validation rules are also available

 $property = $classResult->getProperty('email');